Information and resources for Castleton students considering a career in law

-Vermont Law School is home to the country's top-rated environmental law program.
+Vermont Law School is home to the country's top-rated environmental law program, among other specializations.

 Any Castleton University student with a GPA of 3.0 or higher is guaranteed admission into any Vermont Law School masters program (Master of Environmental Law & Policy, Master of Energy Regulation and Law, Master of Food and Agriculture Law & Policy).